cake-build/cake-action/README.md

       cake-version: 0.38.5
 ```

-If you're using Cake 1.0.0 or later and wish to opt out of the automatic bootstrapping of modules, you can do so by setting the `cake-bootstrap` parameter to `skip`:
+If you're using Cake 1.0.0 or later and wish to opt out of the automatic bootstrapping of modules, you can set the `cake-bootstrap` parameter to `skip`:

 ```yml
 steps: